ansys/pyadditive/doc/source/getting_started/index.rst

 How to install
 --------------

-We have three modes of installation: user, developer and offline.
+There are three modes of installation: user, developer, and offline.

 For users
 ^^^^^^^^^

-On Windows systems, download and install `Python <https://www.python.org/downloads>`_, if it is not already installed.
+On Windows systems, install `Python <https://www.python.org/downloads>`_, if it is not already installed.
 In order to install PyAdditive, make sure you have the latest version of `pip <https://pypi.org/project/pip/>`_, then run: